-There are 3 different styles of the 1830 telephone entry system (Surface, flush and wall mounts), and many different ways to mount them (On a wall, in a wall, attached to a architectural style post, kiosk, etc).
-Specific models will vary a little from the general installation described in this manual and minor modifications will need to be made depending on which one of the entry system models has been chosen and where it will be mounted.
-They will ALL need a telephone line, power and communication wires run to them in conduit or inside a architectural style post.
+There are different ways to mount the 1835/1837 (On a wall, in a wall, attached to a architectural style post, kiosk, etc).
+They need power and communication wires run to them in conduit or inside a architectural style post.
 Feed all of the wires through the back or bottom of the entry system using the existing knock-outs provided in the enclosures.
 DO NOT make any new holes in the enclosure to feed wires through.
 Keep ALL the entry system's wires away from any existing high voltage power wires a minimum of 6" to help prevent any noise and hum pickup in the system's phone line.
 The system MUST also be properly grounded to function correctly.